AlexanderEllis/blog/content/posts/dog-hair-mouse.md

 Because I spend my entire workday on the computer, my mouse is very important to me.
 With my basic optical mouse, I'm far from a connoisseur, but there are a few things that I'm just so used to that I notice any changes immediately.
 For example, it's easy for me to notice changes to my mouse acceleration, and even the slightest change in acceleration throws me off.
-I notice it so much that have a program on my mac to disable any mouse acceleration — even the default lowest value isn't good enough for me.
+I notice it so much that I have a program on my laptop to disable any mouse acceleration — even the default lowest value isn't good enough for me.

 I'm also very, very far from a hardware expert.
 My physical object debugging skills include unplugging and plugging it